Last Updated on September 1, 2022

 Don't get me wrong, you can create custom designs using the Cricut software, but your options are much more limited than they are in Silhouette Studio.
 But bear in mind that the Cricut Design Space was designed for importing existing designs created in other graphic design programs into the Cricut software.
 In other words, Cricut Design Space wasn't really created for graphic designers.
 It was created for creative consumers.
 So, I have no issue creating my custom designs in Adobe Illustrator and importing them into Cricut Design Space (that's what I did when I created the graphics for my DIY Santa Sacks).

 Take a look at the video below for a peek into the Cricut Design Space.

 What is the cost of a Cricut Explore?

-For me, the clear winner is the Cricut Explore, especially now that I have gotten used to the Cricut Design Space.
+For me, the clear winner is the Cricut, especially now that I have gotten used to the Cricut Design Space.
 The machine is sturdier, stronger and performs better.
 And for the vast majority of users, Cricut Design Space is far more user friendly and will fit their needs perfectly.
 Even if the machines were totally equal in performance (which I don't feel they are), I would STILL choose and recommend Cricut over Silhouette to 99% of people because of the design software.

 The only time I can imagine I would recommend a Silhouette to someone over a Cricut is if they want to create custom designs AND do not have access to external design software (like Adobe Illustrator, Photoshop, InDesign, etc.).
 That is going to be a teeny, tiny percentage of users and they may have to settle for a sub-par cutting machine in order to meet their design software needs.